b3rs3rk/gpustat-unraid/README.md

 ## Prerequisites

 #### NVIDIA:
 - UnRAID 6.9.0 Beta 34 and below needs one of the following:
-      * UNRAID-Nvidia Plugin with Nvidia Kernel Installed
+  * ~~UNRAID-Nvidia Plugin with Nvidia Kernel Installed~~
-      * Custom Kernel build with Nvidia drivers (e.g. end of the original post in this [thread](https://forums.unraid.net/topic/92865-support-ich777-nvidiadvbzfsiscsimft-kernel-helperbuilder-docker/))
+  * Custom Kernel build with Nvidia drivers
 - UnRAID 6.9.0 Beta 35 and newer needs one of the following:
   * Nvidia Plugin by @ich777 from Community Apps
-      * Custom Kernel build with Nvidia drivers (e.g. end of the original post in this [thread](https://forums.unraid.net/topic/92865-support-ich777-nvidiadvbzfsiscsimft-kernel-helperbuilder-docker/))
+  * Custom Kernel build with Nvidia drivers

+For custom kernel builds, see the original post of the UnRAID-Kernel-Build-Helper [thread](https://forums.unraid.net/topic/92865-support-ich777-nvidiadvbzfsiscsimft-kernel-helperbuilder-docker/).

 #### INTEL:
 - UnRAID (All Versions)
   * Intel GPU TOP plugin by @ich777 from Community Apps

 Note: From an UnRAID console if `nvidia-smi` (NVIDIA) or `intel_gpu_top` (Intel) cannot be found or run for any reason, the plugin will fail for that vendor.
 If neither command exists, the plugin install will fail.

 ## Manual Installation
     - Make sure all pre-requisites are installed and configured as needed